-U.S. Bank National Association, as our custodian, holds our assets, settles all portfolio trades and collects most of the valuation data required for calculating our NAV.
+U.S. Bank National Association, as our custodian, will hold our assets, settles all portfolio trades and collects most of the valuation data required for calculating our NAV.

-American Stock Transfer & Trust Company, LLC is our transfer agent, dividend disbursing agent and redemption and paying agent.
+American Stock Transfer & Trust Company, LLC will be our transfer agent and dividend disbursing agent.